How Many Milliliters Are in a Quart of Water?

 1.1 Origin of the Quart

 The word quart derives from the Latin quartus, meaning “fourth.”
 Historically, a quart represented one‑fourth of a gallon.
-On the flip side, the size of a gallon has differed between the United States and the United Kingdom, leading to two distinct quart definitions:
+That said, the size of a gallon has differed between the United States and the United Kingdom, leading to two distinct quart definitions:

 | System | Gallon | Quart (1/4 gallon) |